gopijaiswal-CS/aeo-intelligence-ui/README.md

-# 🧠 AEO Intelligence — AI-Powered Citation & Ranking Analyzer
+# 📊 StackIQ — Competitive Intelligence for AI Visibility
 > Built for the Contentstack Hackathon | Category: **AI Pioneers - Intelligent Experiences**

 ---

 ## 🚀 Overview
-**AEO Intelligence** is a smart analytics platform that helps **Contentstack users** monitor how their products appear across **AI answers, citations, and search rankings**.
+**StackIQ** is a competitive intelligence platform that helps companies **stack their insights** and understand how their products rank against competitors in **AI model responses** like ChatGPT, Claude, and Gemini.
-It analyzes product visibility across competitors, generates actionable SEO suggestions, detects broken links, and provides intelligent insights into **Answer Engine Optimization (AEO)** readiness.
+It provides comprehensive competitive analysis, citation source breakdowns, and actionable recommendations to **dominate AI search results** and improve **Answer Engine Optimization (AEO)**.

 ---